dnelson86/arepo/documentation/source/parameterfile.md

 ``TILE_ICS``

-  Factor by which the ICs are dublicated in each dimension.
+  Factor by which the ICs are duplicated in each dimension.
 Should be an integer.

 -----